ecliptik/tailscale-privacy-frontends/README.md

 **Q: Doesn't running these yourself make you more visible?**

 **A:** This stack can run on a small VPS (tested on a t4.medium) instance to provide an added layer of anonymonity.
 Layering in a VPN can also help mix traffic.

+**Q: Why are there so many containers?**

+**A:** Tailscale [Magic DNS](https://tailscale.com/kb/1081/magicdns/) does not currently support wildcard domains, and therefore each frontend needs it's own Tailscale machine so it's hbstname resolves the Tailnet.
+An alternative is a single hostname to proxy all frontends, but this becomes complicated as almost all frontends assume they are running in their own domain and do not handle relative URL changes easily.

+**Q: Why are there so many volumes?**

+**A:** The `varlib` volumes allow re-using of an existing Tailscale machine record between container start/stops.
+Without persisting outside of the container a new Tailscale machine is created every time with an number appended to it, eg `nitter-1`.
+The `varrun` volume shares the Tailscale socket with Caddy so [Caddy can manage Tailscale HTTPS certificates](https://tailscale.com/blog/caddy/).
+Instead of volumes, bind mounts could also be used.

+**Q: Configuration X makes this insecure, and X should be done instead.

+**A:** Probably.
+This stack is focused on privacy and not security.

 ## Additional Details